About the Bill

 The Parliament will consider the general principles of the Bill on Tuesday 13 November 2018.

 The Equalities and Human Rights Committee was designated the lead Committee for Stage 1 scrutiny.

 The Committee launched a call for views on 27 April 2018.
-The call for evidence for the ACR Bill is now closed.
+The call for evidence is now closed.

 The Committee created a toolkit to help gather the views of young people.
 Their responses are included in the Stage 1 report, and as an annex.